jundalisay/pantryhub/content/en/news/aws-hackday-2019.md

 ![AWS Hackday Logo](https://sorasystem.sirv.com/logos/hackday.jpg)

 AWS Hackday is a nationwide Hackathon sponsored by AWS to encourage startups and young people to use the different features available in AWS.
 This year's theme is hack for good.

-> Update December 12, 2021: SORA Relief is now part of Pantry Govern

 {{< youtube J6F2_PF2wbo >}}